Bachelor of Computer Science

 • security – voice-activated password software

-• political – a secure online voting system
+• political – a secure online voting system.

 Deakin’s teaching staff are active researchers in the field, working with groups such as the Applied Artificial Intelligence Institute.
-Our world-class research programs feed directly into our classrooms, meaning that you will be learning at the cutting edge of industry standards.
+Our world-class research programs feed directly into our classrooms, meaning you will be learning at the cutting edge of industry standards.

 Equip yourself with a comprehensive understanding of: